4 Benefits of Activities for Dementia and 5 Ways to Adapt Daily Tasks

 People with dementia do best with a consistent daily routine.

-Having structure to the day gives needed predictability and stability when their mind is making them feel disoriented or confused.
+Structure to the day gives needed predictability and stability when someone with dementia feels disoriented or confused.

 As dementia progresses, older adults are capable of less and often feel like a burden.